MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-GST-troubleshooting-taxtrans-or-voucher-not-generated.md

 ## Check tax configuration

 1. Check the posting profile of the expected measure.
 Select the posting type in the **Debit/Credit** column, and then select **Edit**.
-2. In the **Posting type** page that openes, check the value in the **Tax accounting provider** field.
+2. In the **Posting type** page that opens, check the value in the **Tax accounting provider** field.

- The following is the rule for posting tax transactions and vouchers that are decided by the tax accounting provider.
+ The following table lists the rule for posting tax transactions and vouchers that are decided by the tax accounting provider.
 Correct the configuration if it's not working as expected.

    |   Tax accounting provider   |   Posting tax transaction   |   Posting voucher   |
    | --------------------------- | --------------------------- | ------------------- |